dojoengine/book/src/cairo/systems.md

 ## Systems

+> Systems = Logic

-Systems are the logic in your world.
-They are stateless that mutate the state of components.
-They contain a single execute which is called when interacting with the world.
+Systems underpin the logic of your world.
+While systems are inherently stateless, their primary role is to modify the state of components.
+Every system features an 'execute' function that's called upon during interactions within the world.

-Let's look at the simplest possible system which mutates the state of the Moves component.
+Let's look at the simplest possible system which mutates the state of the `Moves` component.

 ```rust,ignore
 #[system]